Comprehensive Legal Assistance: The SSD Attorney Bucks County Deserves

 How much you receive depends on:

-If you start getting benefits as early as 62, the benefits could be reduced for the rest of your life.
-If you take delayed benefits, your monthly check amount is obviously going to be more.
+- Your age: If you start getting benefits as early as 62, the benefits could be reduced for the rest of your life.
+If you wait and take delayed benefits, your monthly check amount is obviously going to be more.
 It is the same amount, just spread out accordingly.

-Remember: you don’t need to take social security benefits just because you are retired.
-If you can live without these benefits until you reach 70, you will ensure the maximum payment for yourself.
-When it comes to spousal benefits, you can lock in the maximum spousal benefit as well.
+- Remember: you don’t need to take social security benefits just because you are retired.
+If you can live without these benefits until you reach 70, you will ensure that you receive the maximum payment for yourself.
+When it comes to spousal benefits, you can choose to wait and lock in the maximum spousal benefit as well.

 If you have any questions or concerns, consult the attorneys at Chermol & Fishman, LLC.
-We are dedicated to helping people receive their social security benefits without the hassle.
-We can represent your case before the court too if need be.
+We are dedicated to helping people receive their social security benefits without aggravation.
+We can also represent your case before the court, if necessary.